 Marine Fisheries Advisory Council (MFAC)

-The Marine Fisheries Advisory Council (MFAC) was created in 2006 through the merger of two longstanding public advisory groups, the Coastal Fisheries Advisory Commission (CFAC) established by the Commissioner of Natural Resources in 1974, and the Saltwater Advisory Council that grew out of a Saltwater License Advisory Committee that operated in the early 1990’s.
-The purpose of the MFAC is to enhance communications between the Department of Natural Resources and the various public sectors that utilize Georgia's common property marine fisheries resources.
-The MFAC, and its predecessor groups has proved to be a very effective body for receiving public input on all aspects of marine fisheries management, particularly those issues of a controversial nature
+The purpose of the Marine Fisheries Advisory Council (MFAC) is to enhance communications between the Department of Natural Resources and the various public sectors that utilize Georgia's common property marine fisheries resources.
+It was created in 2006 through the merger of two longstanding public advisory groups, the Coastal Fisheries Advisory Commission (CFAC) established by the Commissioner of Natural Resources in 1974, and the Saltwater Advisory Council that grew out of a Saltwater License Advisory Council that operated in the early 1990’s.
+The MFAC, and its predecessor groups, has proved to be a very effective body for receiving public input on all aspects of marine fisheries management, particularly those issues of a controversial nature.

 Membership in the MFAC is comprised of persons representative of charter and private sportfishing, commercial fishing, processing/packaging, and non-consumptive estuarine and marine fisheries interests.
-Membership is evenly distributed geographically.
-The Council establishes advisory sub-groups composed of persons highly experienced in specific topics as necessary.
+Membership is evenly distributed geographically, and consists of the membership of the four DNR Marine Fisheries Advisory Panels (crab, finfish, shellfish & mariculture, and shrimp).
 Coastal Resources Division staff provides administrative support and coordination.
-To see a current membership roster click here.